kazimatija/freeCodeCamp/README.md

 # freeCodeCamp
-Repository for freeCodeCamp Certification projects and "Learn" projects.
+Repository for freeCodeCamp Certification projects and Lesson projects.
 Each project will be in a separate folder.